adityapandey27/worker-ppe-compliance/docs/PROJECT_DOCUMENTATION.md

 - **Frontend:** React 18 + Vite + React Router.
 Tailwind (CDN) for styling,
   Recharts for the Data Insights charts.
-A single `AuthContext` holds the logged-in user and JWT; `ProtectedRoute` enforces both "must be logged in" and "must have role X" at the route level, mirroring the server-side checks.
+A single `AuthContext` holds the logged-in `user` object (fetched via `GET /api/auth/me` on load); `ProtectedRoute` enforces both "must be logged in" and "must have role X" at the route level, mirroring the server-side checks.
+The JWT itself is never held by the frontend — it lives only in an httpOnly cookie set by the backend, so JS on the page can't read or leak it.
 - **Backend:** Express, organized by feature (`routes` → `controllers`), with Mongoose models for `User`, `Worker`, `Violation`.
-Two middleware functions, `protect` (verifies JWT) and `authorize(...roles)` (role gate), are composed on every private route.
+Two middleware functions, `protect` (reads the JWT from the `token` cookie via `cookie-parser` and verifies it) and `authorize(...roles)` (role gate), are composed on every private route.
+  Auth uses an httpOnly, `SameSite=None; Secure` cookie rather than a bearer token in `localStorage` — see 3.3 below for the reasoning and trade-offs.
 - **Database:** MongoDB.
 Chosen per the requested stack; document model fits well since violations are naturally independent, high-write, denormalized documents (each stores `department`/`site` directly rather than requiring a join to render